 6. Run your service

-Start Anvil, WAVS, and Deploy Eigenlayer
+Local: Start Anvil, WAVS, and deploy Eigenlayer

 - Create a